Ajmayen27/Collection-Framework/README.md

 Iteration – Takes O(n) time, where n is the number of elements in the map, because it traverses the tree in sorted order.

+HashSet:
+HashSet is a class that implements the Set interface and extends the AbstractSet class.
+The HashSet class uses a hash table (a HashMap instance) internally to store its elements.
+When an element is added, it is stored in the hash table based on its hash code.
+This allows for fast access, insertion, and deletion of elements.
+However, HashSet does not maintain any specific order of elements, and it does not allow duplicate values.

+Implements Set interface

+Extends AbstractSet class

+Does not maintain insertion order (elements are stored based on their hash codes)

+Internal data structure is a hash table (a HashMap instance)

+Dynamic Size

+Allows one null element

+Does not allow duplicate elements

+Cannot use primitive data types (e.g., int, float, double); must use their wrapper classes (e.g., Integer, Float, Double)

+Best for storing unique elements and performing fast lookups, insertions, and deletions

+Time Complexity:
+add() – Takes O(1) time on average; in the worst case (e.g., due to hash collisions), it can take O(n) time.

+remove() – Takes O(1) time on average; in the worst case, it can take O(n) time.

+contains() – Takes O(1) time on average; in the worst case, it can take O(n) time.

+Iteration – Takes O(n) time, where n is the number of elements in the set, because it iterates over all elements in the hash table.